 Throughout our study we pay close attention to implementation aspects.
 Our focus is on techniques that are simple to deploy in practical systems and give tangible performance improvements, rather than techniques that are optimized for performance at the expense of increased complexity.
-The presented SMPT mechanisms operate exclusively at the data link layer and do not require any higher-layer information.
-Also, the SMPT mechanisms do not require any coordination among the wireless terminals in the cluster of an ad hoc network or the cell of a cellular network.
-The SMPT mechanism running in a given wireless terminal schedules the MAC packet transmissions completely independent from the other wireless terminals in the cluster (or cell).
+The presented SMPT mechanisms operate exclusively at the data link layer and do not require any higher layer information.
+Also, the SMPT mechanisms do not require any coordination among the wireless terminals in the cluster of an ad-hoc network or the cell of a cellular network.
+The SMPT mechanism running in a given wireless terminal schedules the MAC packet transmissions completely independently from the other wireless terminals in the cluster (or cell).
 The wireless terminals "feel" each other only through the interference level generated by their transmissions.
-By varying the number of used code-division multiple access (CDMA) codes and monitoring the success of its own transmissions, the SMPT mechanism in a given wireless terminal probes the capacity of the cluster (cell).
-In typical scenarios the SMPT mechanism more than doubles the probability of in-time video frame delivery.
+By varying the number of used CDMA codes and monitoring the success of its own transmissions, the SMPT mechanism in a given wireless terminal probes the capacity of the cluster (cell).
+In typical scenarios the SMPT mechanism more than doubles the probability of in-time video frame delivery video transmission in wireless environments.
+In Section 2 we describe the real-time transmission of video using the SMPT mechanisms.
+We first review the SMPT technique and then adapt it to the transmission of video traffic.
+We also define the performance metrics used in our performance evaluations and outline the simulation scenarios.
+In Section 3 we quantitatively evaluate the transmission of video encoded with rate control.
+Section 4 studies the transmission of video encoded without rate control.
+We summarize our conclusions in Section 5.